1111darshan/1111darsh/README.md

 k8s
+- Set Up a New Infrastructure over a AWS or GCP using EKS and kubenernets engine.
+- Create a Yaml file with ingress, services, pod, Persitent Volume, StatfulSet.

 terraform

 - Setup terraform on mac, linux or windoes system.
 - Able to create a terraformfile to create VPC, Internet Gatewat, Routetable, subnets, security groups, network interface, elastic ip, apacaserver over linux ubuntu server on AWS Cloud platforms.
 - Manage secrates in terraforms

+nagios

+- Monotoring Server, SSl certificas, Memory, Cup logs.

+AWS
+Configure a IAM policies and managed it
+Create a S3 and worked imlipmantation lifecycle
+Manage Billing, Account and Organized
+EC2 scaliable and avaliablilty able to monitor intance using cloud watch set a Route 53 to DNS record configure RDS database and DynamoDB
+Create a private VPC to secure cloud Infra
+Estabish a SQS, SNS, workflow

+Developed next-generation strategic architecture and existing infrastructure management tools for AWS reducing costs by $372,000 annually

+Using Python, automated the deployment of 100+ cloud servers using Docker, Kubernetes and AWS